Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 5) Plitvice Bloody Easter of 1991

 If you already know a bit of Croatian modern history (or if you don’t, here’s a little guide), you might have heard about the Homeland War in the 1990s.
 It was a war with Serbia, and during that time, parts of Croatia with a huge Serbian population (at least rebelled Serb forces loyal to the Serbian regime in Belgrade) became self-proclaimed Serbian territory.
-The area around Plitvice lakes was one of them.
+The area around Plitvice Lakes was one of them.

 March of 1991 was when the first armed confrontation resulted in the killed of both sides.
 On the Croatian side, it was the policeman Josip Jović who was only 22 at the time.
 We call this tragic incident the ”Plitvice Bloody Easter”.

-The region was liberated by the Croatian army in 1995 and the area was cleared of mines.
-The killed policeman has been posthumously promoted to the rank of major and his memorial site is now there.
+The region was liberated by the Croatian army in 1995, and the area was cleared of mines.
+The killed policeman has been posthumously promoted to the rank of major, and his memorial site is now there.

 Ok, this one doesn’t have the sunlight, but still!